jonhoo/thesquareplanet.com/_drafts/students-guide-to-raft.md

 easy to learn for students, and because is pretty well-suited for writing concurrent, distributed applications (goroutines come in particularly handy).
 Over the course of four labs, students build a fault-tolerant, sharded key-value store.
-The first lab has them build a consensus-based log library, the second adds a key value store on top of that, and the third shards the key space among multiple fault-tolerant clusters, with a fault-tolerant shard master handling configuration changes.
+The first lab had them build a consensus-based log library, the second added a key value store on top of that, and the third sharded the key space among multiple fault-tolerant clusters, with a fault-tolerant shard master handling configuration changes.
 We also had a fourth lab in which the students had to handle the failure and recovery of machines, both with and without their disks intact.
 This lab was available as a default final project for students.

-This year, we decided to rewrite all these labs in Raft.
+This year, we decided to rewrite all these labs using Raft.
 The first three labs were all the same, but the fourth lab was dropped as persistence and failure recovery is already built into Raft.
-This article will mainly discuss our experiences with the first lab, as it is the one most directly related to Raft, although I will also touch on building applications on top of Raft (as in the second lab).
+This article will mainly discuss our experiences with the first lab, as it is the one most directly related to Raft, though I will also touch on building applications on top of Raft (as in the second lab).

 Raft, for those of you who are just getting to know it, is best described by the text on the protocol's [web